Background Screening 101: A Basic Guide to Understanding Pre-Employment Vetting

 That’s not to say employers cannot find traffic citations with another background check.
 For example, motor vehicle record (MVR) checks offer a way to find this information and are typical for jobs involving vehicles or heavy machinery.
 In some industries, it is even mandatory by law for companies to consult a candidate’s driving record.
 Accidents and moving violations – like speeding or failure to yield – may appear on this report.

-To learn more about what information may appear on a driving history check – from traffic tickets to license classification – visit our driving record background check product page.
+To learn more about what information may appear on a driving history check – from traffic tickets to license classification – visit our driving records background check product page.

 How far back do background checks go?

 How far back a third-party criminal record check goes depends on the state.
-No federal law regulates the lookback period for criminal history checks regarding convictions.
-The Fair Credit Reporting Act (FCRA) does have rules limiting the “adverse information” a credit bureau can report about a consumer.
+No federal law regulates the lookback period for criminal history checks.
+The Fair Credit Reporting Act (FCRA) does have rules limiting the adverse information a credit bureau can report about a consumer.
 These include records of arrests that did not lead to convictions.
 There is no corresponding rule for convictions, which could theoretically appear on an individual’s background report forever.

 Most states decide on this matter individually.
 A term of seven years is the most common lookback period in states that limit the reporting of convictions, such as California and Colorado.
-In many other states—Florida is one example—there is no restriction on how far back an agency may report convictions.
-Speak with your provider about their lookback period and discuss whether you need more in-depth data on a candidate.
+In many other states – Florida is one example – there are no restrictions on how far back an agency may report convictions.
+Speak with your background check company about their lookback period and discuss whether you need more in-depth data on a candidate.

 What Are Verification Checks?

-Criminal history searches are just one part of a thorough pre-employment background check process.
-In addition to reviewing criminal records, most employers take time to verify the information their candidates provide on resumes and job applications.
+Criminal history searches are just part of a thorough pre-employment background check.
+In addition to reviewing criminal records, most employers take time to verify the information their candidates provide on their resume and job application.
 There are good reasons to do so—verification informs you about a candidate’s trustworthiness.
 In today’s competitive environment, it’s also essential to avoid hiring someone under false pretenses.

-Unfortunately, lies, half-truths, or embellishments are common in the current job market.
-Surveys consistently reveal that individuals lie frequently about their educational background and job history.
+Unfortunately, lies, half-truths, or embellishments are common.
+Surveys reveal that individuals frequently falsify their educational background and job history[1].
 Unfortunately, a criminal background check reveals nothing about a person’s past employment or education.
-Since such checks only concern public court records, they aren’t practical tools to help employers flag lies about work history or college degrees.
+Since such checks only concern public court records, they aren’t practical tools to help employers notice fabrications.

 Instead, you must confirm these details using subject-specific verification checks.
 Various verifications are available from background screening companies, such as backgroundchecks.com, including employment history, education, professional licensing or certification, and reference checks.
-Each provides essential benefits and offers insight into what an applicant tells you.
+Depending on the role, credit history checks may also be necessary.
+Each provides essential benefits and offers insight into applicant information.

 How do employment history checks work?

 What an employer can or cannot say about a previous employee is a subject of concern and confusion.
-If you are an employer, you may wonder what you may ask another company about a job applicant.
+Employers may be unsure what they may ask another company about a job applicant.
 You might also wonder what you can say if an employer contacts you about one of your past employees.

-Contrary to popular belief, no federal law restricts what employers can disclose about previous employees.
+No federal law restricts what employers can disclose about previous employees.
 For instance, if the applicant’s position ended in a firing or termination, the employer can share that detail and explain the reasoning behind the decision.
-Provided the facts are truthful, and you do not stray into “editorializing” about the individual, you can’t face accusations of defamation for relating what happened.
+If the facts are truthful and you do not expound about the individual, you can’t face accusations of defamation.

-However, just because there is no federal law on the subject doesn’t mean employers are always open to discussing everything about their ex-employees.
+However, just because there is no state law on the subject doesn’t mean employers are always open to talking freely about their ex-employees.
 Most employers tread carefully here for fear of defamation lawsuits.

 Subsequently, employers don’t typically want to comment on subjective questions, such as character or work ethic.
 Especially if the employer doesn’t have anything good to say about their ex-worker – they don’t want to face a lawsuit and time in court for slandering that person.